Python automation case study

 16 / Next improvements

-• Add a local operator dashboard that shows current movie, active votes, OBS connection health, Twitch token status, and upcoming playback timing.
+• Add an operator dashboard for movie, votes, OBS health, token status, and playback timing.

-• Add a dry-run mode that exercises chat commands and OBS calls against mocks without touching a live stream setup.
+• Add dry-run mode for chat commands and OBS calls against mocks.

-• Add structured JSON logs or metrics so long sessions can be reviewed without scanning free-form console output.
+• Add structured logs or metrics for long sessions.

 Next step

-The GitHub repo shows the Python automation.
-The Movie Night and Movie Library pages show the viewer-facing surfaces around the bot.
+The repo shows the Python automation.
+Movie Night and Movie Library show the viewer surfaces.